mono/website/docs/getting-started/install/linux/index.md

 After the installation completed successfully, it's a good idea to run through the basic hello world examples on [this page](/docs/getting-started/mono-basics/) to verify Mono is working correctly.

-**Note:** Mono on Linux by default doesn't trust any SSL certificates so you'll get errors when accessing HTTPS resources.
-To import Mozilla's list of trusted certificates and fix those errors, you need to run `mozroots --import --sync`.
+Mono on Linux before 3.12 by default didn't trust any SSL certificates so you got errors when accessing HTTPS resources.
+This is not required anymore as 3.12 and later include a new tool that runs on package installation and syncs Mono's certificate store with the system certificate store (on older versions you had to import Mozilla's list of trusted certificates by running `mozroots --import --sync`).

 Accessing older releases
 ------------------------